|CAS Number||UN/NA Number|

 - Mineral-Based & Clay-Based Absorbents

-SPILL: If this material is being used as a weapon, see ERG Table 1 - Initial Isolation and Protective Action Distances on the UN/NA 2810 datasheet.
-Otherwise increase, in the downwind direction, as necessary, the isolation distance shown above.
+SPILL: If this material is being used as a weapon, see ERG Table 1 - Initial Isolation and Protective Action Distances on the ERG Guide 153 datasheet for unassigned UN/NA numbers.
+Otherwise increase the immediate precautionary measure distance, in the downwind direction, as necessary.

 SMALL FIRE: Dry chemical, CO2 or water spray.